Family Law - Guardianship_Conservatorship

 A guardian or conservator can only be appointed by the court.
 A petition explaining the need for a guardianship or conservatorship must be filed.
 An evaluation report from a doctor, a licensed psychologist, or a psychiatrist must be completed and filed with the court.
 A financial statement showing the financial resources of the protected person must also be prepared and filed.
-Formal legal notice of the request for the appointment along with the time and place scheduled for a hearing on the request must be carried out and documented for the court.
+Formal legal notice of the ask for the appointment along with the time and place scheduled for a hearing on the ask must be carried out and documented for the court.
 The person for whom a guardian or conservator is sought must attend the hearing, is entitled to an attorney, and may resist or contest the request.

-Anyone can apply to participate in the hearing and the court will grant a request if it determines that it would be in the best interests of the person who may need protection.
+Anyone can apply to take part in the hearing and the court will grant a ask if it determines that it would be in the best interests of the person who may need protection.
 The court must inform the person of their right to an attorney, the right to contest the proceeding, the contents of the petition, and the purpose and effect of the appointment of a guardian or conservator.
 If the court does appoint a guardian or conservator, “letters of guardianship” or “letters of conservatorship” are issued by the judge.

 What happens after a Guardian or Conservator is appointed?